ilri/meta/README.md

 ```

 ### MySQLSync
 MySQLSync synchronizes the changes made in a snapshot file against the data in the MySQL server.
-It generates two files 1) an output file with warnings and errors occurring during the synchronization in CSV format, and 2) an script file containing any INSERT, DELETE or UPDATE performed in the server.
+It generates two files 1) an output file with warnings and errors occurring during the synchronization in CSV format, and 2) a script file containing any INSERT, DELETE or UPDATE performed in the server.

 #### Parameters
   - H - MySQL host server.
 Default is localhost